Ghislain Lebel

-Ghislain Lebel (born February 17, 1946 in Lévis, Quebec) is a Quebec politician and notary.
+Ghislain Lebel (February 17, 1946 – January 1, 2023) was a Quebec politician and notary.

 Background

 Ghislain Lebel has been an activist in the Quebec independence movement since his teenage years, having been part of the Rassemblement pour l'indépendance nationale, the Mouvement souveraineté-association and the Parti Québécois since its early days.

 Member of Parliament

 Lebel ran as a Bloc Québécois candidate in the district of Chambly in the 1993 election and won.
 He was re-elected in the 1997 and 2000 elections.

 On August 20, 2002, he crossed the floor and sat as an Independent, because of his sharp criticism of the Approche commune, an agreement with the Innu people signed by the Government of Quebec, then led by Bernard Landry and the Bloc's brother sovereigntist party, the Parti Québécois.

 Lebel did not run for re-election in the 2004 election.